 Both homozygous and heterozygous genotypes can be determined using DNA sequencing or PCR.

-In PCR, sequence-specific primers for each allele are used to amplify the gene.
-Here, in case of either homozygous dominant or recessive one prominent DNA band is observed while in heterozygous conditions, two different DNA bands for two different alleles are observed in a gel.
+In PCR, sequence-specific primers for each allele amplifies a gene.
+Results of the PCR show a single prominent DNA band for either homozygous dominant or recessive while two separate bands for two different alleles in heterozygous conditions are observed in the gel.

 Related article: Gene vs genome.

-We need changes to survive on earth.
-To do so, new alleles must be created by mutations that are not lethal to us.
+Lastly, we need positive genetic changes to survive on the earth, for this purpose, new alleles must be created by mutation, natural selection or random phenomenon.
+Although it’s also important that new alleles must not be lethal to us.
 Heterozygous organisms are a great source of new variations.